What Are Whales Doing With Li Auto - Li Auto (NASDAQ:LI)

-Someone with a lot of money to spend has taken a bearish stance on Li Auto LI.
+A whale with a lot of money to spend has taken a noticeably bearish stance on Li Auto.

+Looking at options history for Li Auto LI we detected 18 strange trades.

 What's The Price Target?